sunanda25/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/110859867-17b88b00-828a-11eb-867a-a329bc34b11f.png)

-2. Number of votes and the percentage of votes for each county were calculated using an IF statement:
+2. Number of votes and the percentage of votes for each county are calculated by using an IF statement and maintaining a list of distinct counties.

 ~~~
 # Write an if statement that checks that the